DavidSouther/davidsouther.github.com/source/_posts/2014-02-17-5-surprisingly-not-that-painful-things-about-client-side-js.markdown

 1. **Bad search ranking and Twitter/Facebook previews**

-    Sourcegraph thinks it's hard to present a reasonable SPA to crawlers, and they're absolutely correct.
+    Sourcegraph thinks it's hard to present a reasonable SPA (Single-Page web Application) to crawlers, and they're absolutely correct.
 Especially for a site like theirs, which is creating large amounts of dynamic content with few caching opportunities, rendering a page for a crawler is expensive and will probably only be used a single time.